 To attend the Atom Probe Tomography and Microscopy Symposium (APT&M) with catering, the cost is $687.00.
 Without the catering service, the cost is $345.00.

 Registration ends on 6/1/2018 at 11:59 PM EST

 The 6-day, biennial meeting is the premier international gathering of 200+ interdisciplinary researchers, in the fields of high field nanoscience and atom probe microscopy.
-Topics of interest have included: correlative techniques (e.g. electron tomography, SIMS, …); reconstruction methods; simulations, modeling and computational methods; field ion microscopy (FIM); laser-matter interactions; characterization of nanoscale materials and structures (metals, semiconductors, ceramics, organics, biologicals, and liquids); heat transfer at the nanoscale; optical properties at the nanoscale; instrument and technique development; and more!
-Ph.D. students, or recent graduates, are encouraged to submit an application package to the E.W.
-Müller Young Scientist Award Competition.
+Topics of interest have included: correlative and combined techniques (e.g. electron tomography, SIMS, …); reconstruction methods; simulations, modeling and computational methods; field ion microscopy (FIM); laser-matter interactions; characterization of nanoscale materials and structures (metals, non-metals, semiconductors, organics, biologicals, and liquids); heat transfer at the nanoscale; optical properties at the nanoscale; instrument and technique development; and more!
 As always, there will be plenty of opportunities for informal discussion of new techniques and applications as well as getting (re)connected with your fellow researchers.

 We look forward to seeing you at APT&M 2018!

 If you are not registered, you will not be allowed on site.
 Registered attendees will receive security and campus instructions prior to the workshop.

 NON U.S. CITIZENS PLEASE NOTE: All foreign national visitors who do not have permanent resident status and who wish to register for the above meeting must supply additional information.
 Failure to provide this information prior to arrival will result, at a minimum, in significant delays in entering the facility.
 Authority to gather this information is derived from United States Department of Commerce Department Administrative Order (DAO) number 207-12.